nxtlo/aiobungie/examples/README.md

 Some example may require more information, Like the `user_oauth` example, This will require an SSL certificate to be able to run the authentication web server on HTTPS.

-Also another example in `transfer_items` will require your actual characters IDs and used within your OAuth2 implementation flow.
+Also some other examples will require your actual characters/membership IDs.

 After setting up everything in the chosen example simply run:
 ```